DataHiveDevelopment/Laravel-Introspection/readme.md

 If you override our default UUID lookup by utilizing the `getIntrospectionUserId()` method, you will need to  implement the corresponding `findForIntrospect()` method on the resource server's user model.

-If you don't define the above methods, I default to using the `whereUuid()` method so be sure you pick and implement the method you wish to utilize.
+If you don't define the above methods, the package defaults to using the `whereUuid()` method so be sure you pick and implement the method you wish to utilize.

 ## <a name="JavaScript">#</a> Consuming Your Resource Server's API With JavaScript

-Like Passport, I have a `CreateFreshApiToken` middleware that you can implement to make API calls from your front-end JavaScript.
+Like Passport, I have a created a `CreateFreshApiToken` middleware that you can implement to make API calls from your front-end JavaScript.
 I recommend taking a read through the [official documentation](<https://laravel.com/docs/6.x/passport#consuming-your-api-with-javascript>) to better understand this usage.

-This token does not work across resource servers currently and can only be used to call APIs published on the same resource server as the JavaScript call.
+This token does not work across resource servers currently and can only be used to call APIs published on the same resource server as the JavaScript call was made from.

 All you need to do is to add the `CreateFreshApiToken` middleware to your `web` middleware group in your `app/Http/Kernel.php` file: